Tshegofato/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm /tmp/my_first_directory/betty  deletes the file betty rm -r /tmp/my_first_directory  removes directory my_first_directory from directory /tmp/ cd -  changes the working dirctory to the previous one ls -al . .. /boot  lists all files including hidden files in the current dirctory and the parent directory and the /boot directory in long format

+file /tmp/iamfile  prints the type of the file named iamafile in the dirctory /tmp